culturedigitalskills/2024-360-digitisation/episodes/introduction.Rmd

 \

-> When considering panoramic photographs we must be aware of certain terminolgy, this is because there are different techniques for visualising immersive environments.
-This techniques are applied depending on the user final outcome and purpose.
-In this lesson we are not going to explore neither VR immersive environments being made whith spherical stereographic photograph nor with full 3D explorable settings (3D engines and videogames).
-The purpose here is to understand the process of capturing and visualising spherical panorama photogrpahs for cultural heritage environment digitisation.
+> When considering panoramic photographs we must be aware of certain terminology, this is because there are different techniques for visualising immersive environments.
+These techniques are applied depending on the user's outcome and purpose.
+In this lesson, we are not going to explore either VR immersive environments being made with spherical stereographic photographs or with full 3D explorable settings (3D engines and video games).
+The purpose here is to understand the process of capturing and visualising spherical panorama photographs for cultural heritage environment digitisation.